probmods/probmods2/readings/inference-algorithms.md

 #### Reading questions:

-a) Suchow and colleagues suggest partical filters are a useful way of thinking about maintenance in working memory, that in fact partical filters are simply a good engineering design for working memory.
+a) Suchow and colleagues suggest particle filters are a useful way of thinking about maintenance in working memory, that in fact particle filters are simply a good engineering design for working memory.
 Why would rejection sampling not work?
 What about Metropolis-Hastings?

 ChatGPT actually makes some useful points about the three sampling methods, but doesn't really tie the argument together.
 Still, you might find it a useful place to start: